dbhat/SABR/README.md

 # SDN-assisted Adaptive Bit Rate streaming (SABR)
-This repo contains all source code for implementing network assisted adaptive bitrate video streaming and evaluating the system in the CloudLab testbed
+This repo contains all source code for implementing network assisted adaptive bitrate video streaming and evaluating the system in the CloudLab testbed.

 ## About this system
 This system has been tested and evaluated in [CloudLab](https://www.cloudlab.us/), a testbed for researchers to build and test clouds and new architectures.
 In order to experiment with CloudLab, you will need an account for access and a profile to instantiate.
-The profile is specified here as <i>cloudlab_topo.rspec</i>
+The profile is specified here as <i>cloudlab_topo.rspec</i>.

 The following subsystems are included: